DoubleML/doubleml-for-py/doc/guide/basics.rst

 .. _bias_overfitting:

-Sample Splitting to Remove Bias Induced by Overfitting
+Sample splitting to remove bias induced by overfitting
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Using sample splitting, i.e., estimate the nuisance models :math:`\hat{g}_0()` and :math:`\hat{m}()` on one part of the